Skip to content

 PAN, LAN, MAN, and WAN

 Networks are grouped by size.
 A PAN covers a few feet around one person.
 A LAN covers one building.
 A MAN covers a city.
-A WAN covers a country or the entire world.
+A WAN covers a country.

 AspectPANLANMANWAN